 I remember seeing Jimmy Korderas referee when I was a kid growing up in the 80s, as his name was mentioned quite often back in the day when referee’s names were mentioned more on commentary.
 It was very interesting to read how Jimmy got involved in the business and how the iconic figurehead of the then WWF at the time, Jack Tunney, played a big role in Jimmy doing so.
 Jimmy tells some great stories about being a fan and moving his way up in the business and being around many of the biggest stars of all time.

 Mr. Korderas took part in multiple pay-per-views and of course WrestleManias, and has some great stories to tell from many of the events; probably the biggest of which is the World Heavyweight Title match Jimmy refereed at WrestleMania 24 between The Undertaker and Edge (who wrote the foreword for this book.)
-Of course with so much time spent in WWE come some great and sometimes hilarious road stories from his many years with WWE.
+Of course, with so much time spent in WWE comes great and sometimes hilarious road stories from his many years with WWE.

 While the tone of the book is overall lighthearted, upbeat, and humorous at times, Jimmy was also very close to some of the most tragic deaths in wrestling including Owen Hart, Eddie Guerrero, and Christ Benoit.
 Many of you may not realize that Jimmy was scheduled to be the referee and was actually in the ring the night Owen Hart fell to his death.
-Jimmy’s re-telling of the events from the night Owen died are a real eye opener as he was unbelievably close to it all.
-Korderas’s friendship with Eddie Guerrero and Chris Benoit also gives a behind the scenes look at what kind of men they were.
+Jimmy’s re-telling of the events from the night Owen died is a real eye-opener as he was unbelievably close to it all.
+Korderas’s friendship with Eddie Guerrero and Chris Benoit also gives a behind-the-scenes look at what kind of men they were.